 Carpet of spring flowers

 Namaqualand is a semi-desert in the remote coastal region of South Africa’s Northern Cape.
-Although a biodiversity hot spot with the world’s highest concentration of succulent plants, the area doesn’t look that impressive to the untrained eye most of the time.
-However, every year around August to September, the monochrome landscape transforms into a spectacular wildflower display with multi-hued carpets of daisies, violets, aloes and other flowers.
+Despite being a biodiversity hot spot containing the world’s greatest variety of succulent plant species, the area doesn’t look that impressive to the untrained eye most of the time.
+However, every year from August to September, the monochrome landscape transforms into a spectacular wildflower display with multihued carpets of daisies, violets, aloes and other flowers.

 15. The Wild Coast